-Boulder River Trail is a 6.3 mile heavily trafficked out and back trail located near Arlington, WA that features a waterfall and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+Boulder River Trail is a 6.3 mile heavily trafficked out and back trail located near Arlington, Washington that features a waterfall and is good for all skill levels.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 The waterfall is unnamed, which is surprising considering its height and beauty.
 The trail up to the falls is an easy hike, but once at the falls, if you want to get down to the base of the falls, there is a bit of a scramble down (and up).